hiveot/hub/transports/README.md

 ## Design

 There are 3 layers involved in exchanging messages:
-1: messaging: sending a request and receiving a response using the underlying protocol transport.
+1: message construction and decoding.
+HiveOT uses RequestMessage and ResponseMessage envelopes.
-2: mapping: map between request and response messages and the underlying transport protocol binding messages.
+2: mapping: map between request and response messages and the underlying transport protocol message types.
 3: transport: establishing a connection to send and receive message payloads.

-### Messaging
+### Message construction and decoding

-The messaging layer provides a simple API to perform WoT Thing operations such as InvokeAction, WriteProperty, etc. Most methods reflect the operations defined in the TD-1.1 specification.
+The messaging layer provides a simple application API to perform WoT Thing operations such as InvokeAction, WriteProperty, etc. Most methods reflect the operations defined in the TD-1.1 specification.
 In addition, the SendRequest method is available.

-This layer constructs a RequestMessage and passes it to the mapping layer.
-The mapping layer converts protocol messages back to responses and passes the response to the client.
+This layer constructs a RequestMessage and ResponseMessage envelope.
+ResponseMessages carry the status flag containing one of:

-For agents, the layer provides methods to construct a response and pass it to the mapping layer for further delivery using the underlying protocol.
-With the response comes a status flag that can hold one of four values:

 1. completed: The request was completed and no more responses are sent
 2. failed: The request has failed and no more responses are sent.
 The error field holds an error title.
 3. running: The request is running.
 Output optionally contains intermediate result or stream data.